bannisa/sudoku/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Dependencies
-Javascript version 18.12.0 or greater
+Javascript version 18.12.0 or greater.\
-React version 9.2 or greater
+React version 9.2 or greater.\

 ## Available Scripts